damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ## Performance related changes

 * Timestamps for metrics have been made more accurate to prevent InfluxDB from overwriting points.
-Depending on the amount of traffic this may lead to significantly more data being stored.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3617
+Depending on the amount of traffic this may lead to significantly more data being stored
 * Extra instrumentation was added for various bits of code.
-Merge requests: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3701, https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3675, https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3659, https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3742
-* Rails cache timings are now tracked.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3619
+* Rails cache timings are now tracked
-* Markdown rendering performance has been improved, leading to a 3x performance boost in the most ideal cases, though this highly depends on the type of data being rendered.
-Merge request:  https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3389
+* Markdown rendering performance has been improved, leading to a 3x performance boost in the most ideal cases, though this highly depends on the type of data being rendered
-* Emoji autocomplete performance has been improved.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3458
+* Emoji autocomplete performance has been improved
 * The referenced merge requests and related branches of an issue are now loaded asynchronously.
-This reduces the loading time of issue pages.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3678
+This reduces the loading time of issue pages
-* Re-enable GZIP compression of assets in production gitlab-org/gitlab-ce!3632
+* Re-enable GZIP compression of assets in production
-* Load the emoji spritesheet only when necessary. gitlab-org/gitlab-ce!3449
+* Load the emoji spritesheet only when necessary

 ## GitLab Mattermost 2.2